- 1 The London West Hollywood, CA

 Park Hyatt Chicago, IL

 If he could speak, Parker, the one-eyed pug, could tell you all about Park Hyatt Chicago’s pet perks.
-The five-year-old pup was adopted by the hotel following their partnership with PAWS (Pets Are Worth Saving), the Windy City’s largest no-kill shelter.
+The seven-year-old pup was adopted in 2016 by the hotel following their partnership with PAWS (Pets Are Worth Saving), the Windy City’s largest no-kill shelter.
 The feel-good nature of this story doesn’t stop there, either, as 100 percent of the pet fees collected by the Chi-Town Gold Coast spot are donated to the shelter.
-Chic decor, large flat screen TVs, oversized soaking tubs, and a full-service spa are just some of the creature comforts guests have to look forward to, while pups are treated to plush pet beds, dog bowls, and plenty of snacks.
+Chic décor, large flatscreen TVs, oversized soaking tubs, and a full-service spa are just some of the creature comforts guests have to look forward to, while pups are treated to plush pet beds, dog bowls, and plenty of snacks.
 The hotel even has its own pet-dedicated hashtag, so if you share any photos of Parker or your own pup, throw them a bone and tag #BarkHyattChicago.

-Pet Policy: 50 lb weight limit and $100 fee (for a stay up to six nights)
+Pet Policy: 50 lb. weight limit and $100 fee for stays up to six nights; additional $100 deep-cleaning fee for stays exceeding six nights

 Cypress Inn, Carmel-by-the-Sea, CA

 Since its debut in 1929, the boutique, Mediterranean-style Cypress Inn has been making waves with its ideal location on Carmel beach, next-level service, and a guest list that’s included all varieties of royalty from kings and queens to Hollywood hotshots.
-But in the mid-80s, when Doris Day – yes, the actress, singer, and well-known animal rights activist – took over co-ownership of the inn, it added pet-friendly trailblazer to its long list of accolades.
-Today, guests are welcome to bring up to 3 pups along with them, and should you need it, a list of inn-approved pet sitters is available at reception.
+But in the mid-80s, when Doris Day—yes, the actress, singer, and well-known animal rights activist—took over co-ownership of the inn, it added pet-friendly trailblazer to its long list of accolades.
+Today, guests are welcome to bring up to 3 pups along with them.
+Should you need it, a list of inn-approved pet sitters is available at reception.

 The Ritz-Carlton New York, Central Park

-As if unsurpassed views of Central Park, a hard-to-beat Midtown address, and being within walking distance of Manhattan’s shopping mecca – Fifth Ave – weren’t already enough, the Ritz-Carlton New York boasts some pretty unbeatable pet amenities, as well.
-Dogs and cats are welcome within the icon’s elegant walls, and homemade dog treats, personalized pet menus, gold-plated pet ID tags, and plush pillows are all provided.
+As if unsurpassed views of Central Park, a hard-to-beat Midtown address, and being within walking distance of Manhattan’s shopping mecca—Fifth Avenue—weren’t already enough, the Ritz-Carlton New York, Central Park boasts some pretty unbeatable pet amenities as well.
+Dogs and cats are welcome within the icon’s elegant walls, where homemade dog treats, personalized pet menus, gold-plated pet ID tags, and plush pillows are all provided.
 Encounter some inclement weather during your stay?
 You can always request a loaner Burberry raincoat (no playing keepsies here) for your furry friend.

-Pet Policy: Cats and dogs under 60 lbs are welcome for a $250/stay fee
+Pet Policy: Cats and dogs under 60 lbs. are welcome for a per-pet fee

 Mandarin Oriental Miami, FL